jaigarg1411/BackupUtility/README.md

   - Display all backup jobs with details.
   - Display file paths backed up for a specific jobId.
   - Supports deletion of backup jobs (including associated data).
+  - Supports both in-place and out-of-place restore of files backed up in the specified job id.

 ## Usage